bayleedev/prettyArray/examples/enumerator.md

 mixed **\_\_callStatic** (string $method , array $params )

-This magic method helps with method alias' and calling destrucitve methods in a non-destructive way.
+This magic method helps with method aliases and calling destrucitve methods in a non-destructive way.
 For example the real method "partition_" will take over your $array, but calling the magic method "partition" will not.
 All methods implemented in this class that have an underscore at the end are destructive and have a non-destructive alias.